Skip to main content

 Embedding Equitable Evaluation in Employability Provision (E4P)

-Working in consultation with young people and practitioners to explore knowledge, practice, and views on the collection and use of demographic data; and co-create recommendations for change.
+Between 2023 and 2025, the College worked in consultation with young people and practitioners to explore knowledge, practice, and views on the collection and use of demographic data; and co-create recommendations for change.

 About E4P